soulemanou-software/Capstone--pro--1/README.md

 # Project Name: Capstone for Tech company (FASTDEVZ)

 > Description the project.
->This project shows all my abilities as a software developer  and also as a frontEnd developer
+>This project shows all my abilities as a software developer  and also as a frontEnd developer and this is my first capstone project,about a tech company called fastdevz.

 ## Built With